-15.8 THE LIBRARY
+15.8 Library

-The University plans to extend an ICT Complex which will also house the library facility.
-For the moment, the University maintains a temporary library to which extension has been made to accommodate nearly 300 readers at a time.
-The collection of printed and audio-visual materials present in the library is geared towards providing materials to support teaching, learning and research activities at the University.
-PCs in the library and the Computer Room currently housed in ICT building are connected to the internet and users can access materials.
-The Library has a total of 7,000 volume number of books, 1,500 volume number of Journal Titles, and 22 Computer Terminals.
-Students at all levels of study are strongly encouraged to come along with their own laptops.
+The University has a state of art library with print and electronic resources.
+The collection of printed and electronic materials present in the library provides materials to support teaching, learning, and research activities at the University.
+Computers in the library and computer room in ICT building are connected to the internet, and users can access materials.
+The University library has a total of 7,000 book titles and 1,500 journal titles.
+Also, the University subscribed to major electronic databases to access up-to-date research findings.